 • Installing a dedicated electrical circuit, $250.

-Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your residence through December 31, 2021.
-We recommend chatting with your tax professional for more information.
+Buying an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
+We suggest consulting with your tax professional for more info.

-Energy companies in Saint Louis also often have rebates for buying energy-efficient heating and cooling equipment.
-We’ll help you go through this process to ensure you receive the best value from your new mini-split unit.
+Energy companies in Saint Louis also typically give rebates for installing energy-efficient heating and cooling equipment.
+We’ll help you figure out this process to make sure you receive the best value from your new mini-split unit.

-Although buying a mini-split is usually more expensive than more common heating and cooling systems, it’s a very efficient method to heat and cool tricky areas in your house.
+Although buying a mini-split is typically pricier than traditional heating and cooling systems, it’s a very efficient way to heat and cool tricky areas in your residence.
 These include:

 • Additions.